-The Group applies the short-term lease recognition exemption to leases of properties and car park that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
+The Group applies the short-term lease recognition exemption to leases of buildings that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
 It also applies the recognition exemption for lease of low-value assets.
 Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis or another systematic basis over the lease term.

-The Group as lessee (Continued) Right-of-use assets
+The Group as lessee (upon application of HKFRS 16 in accordance with transitions in Note 2) (Continued) Right-of-use assets